Kyrgyzstan Cycle Tour

 Group Size: 6-12 bikers.

 Your tour leaders will take care of your meals and snacks throughout your journey with us.
-This excludes one lunch and one evening meal which are at your own cost to give you the opportunity to explore local cuisine of your own choosing.
+This excludes one lunch and one evening meal which are at your own cost to give you the opportunity to explore eating options of your own choosing.
 We are able to cater for vegetarians* and special diets and if this includes you, it is essential to advise us of this before your tour begins, so that the support vehicle can be stocked with the necessary supplies.

 Typical meals include: